 Google’s company culture is synonymous with employee engagement.
 The Mountain View giant is constantly innovating and experimenting with its culture, and to great effect.
 The company has topped Fortune’s Best Companies to Work For list for six years running, 86% of employees say that they’re satisfied with their jobs and it has a 4.4/5 rating on Glassdoor.
+You can read all of our own industry benchmarks on Peakon Heartbeat.
+We are sharing our internal employee engagement statistics to help you better understand how you’re doing in comparison to your own industry.

 While fun perks have popularised Google’s company culture to the extent that there’s a Hollywood film about it (2013’s The Internship), there’s more to Google’s approach to employee engagement than free food and bringing your pet into the office.
 According to Laszlo Bock, the company’s former Senior Vice President of People Relations, « If you took all of that stuff away… you would still have the same company, the same drive for creativity and innovation. »